 |Sorry, this deal is no longer available.
 Do you want to be alerted about new deals as they’re published?
 Click here to subscribe to Frequent Miler's Instant Posts by email.|

-Wyndham Rewards is offering a 25% discount on points through July 2, 2022.
-Normally on Wyndham sales, you can only buy up to 45,000 points, but Wyndham appears to have raised the the maximum limit to 60,000 points.
+Wyndham Rewards is offering a 25% discount on the purchase of points through February 10, 2023.
+Like other recent Wyndham sales, the maximum purchase limit is 60,000 points.
 You can buy Wyndham Rewards points at any time for 1.3 cents each, so this bonus brings the cost down to ~0.975cpp.
-While we never recommend buying points speculatively, these points could be quite useful for Vacasa vacation rentals, as you could effectively get a 4-night stay at a 1-bedroom property for $585.
+While we never recommend buying points speculatively, these points could be quite useful for Vacasa Vacation Rentals, allowing you to get a 4-night stay at a 1-bedroom property for $585.

-- Get 25% off on purchases of points. (this results in a cost of 0.975 cents per point)
+- Get 25% off the purchase of Wyndham Rewards points (this results in a cost of 0.975 cents per point).

 - You can purchase up to 60,000 points per calendar year.

 - 25% bonus (Buy points for 0.975 cents each).
 Expired July 10, 2022

 - 40% bonus (Buy points for 0.93 cents each).
 Expired April 3, 2022.

 - 40% discount (Buy points for 0.73 cents each).
 Expired December 31, 2021.

 - 25% discount (Buy points for 0.975 cents each).
 Expired November 12, 2021.

 - 25% discount (Buy points for 0.975 cents each).
 Expired August 25, 2021